 Not surprisingly, the eight abilities cannot be measured by grades or test scores!

 I founded the website RootsOfAction.com in 2011 to spread the word about these core abilities and to help parents and educators more intentionally nurture them in homes, classrooms, and out-of-school-time activities.
 At the same time, I created The Compass Advantage to provide a common framework and language to talk about healthy development.

-Today, several million people read my articles each year—focused on building the Compass abilities.
+Today, more than three million people read my articles each year—focused on building the Compass abilities.
 I am grateful for the small impact I’m making on behalf of youth.
 I am also humbled by reader feedback about how the Compass abilities have made a difference in young people’s lives.

 A parent from Ohio recently wrote:

 “I can tell you that employing The Compass Advantage, and especially modeling on my part, has been the single most asset to my parenting role.

 Since the day my parenting coach told me about you, I was able to ENJOY parenting a tween and teen and watch them explode with success – and curiosity and the joy of pursuing knowledge and how their minds ‘popped’ with ideas and dreams.
 Quite literally, I handed them the tools, and they used them.